The Old Firm Derby is one of the season's most hyped matches, and we've got you covered for Celtic fans looking to find a Hoops-friendly pub.

 While the on-field ramifications are clear, the match is as important off the field as ever.
 These are the biggest dates on Celtic fans' calendars, and excitement will build ahead of the big kick-off.

-If you haven't got a ticket for the match but want to watch the match with other Celtic fans, then these places should be on your radar.
+If you haven't got a ticket for the match but want to watch it with other Celtic fans, these places should be on your radar.

 Our guide below will direct you to the best and most popular Celtic pubs in Glasgow for the Old Firm Derby.

-Celtic pubs in Glasgow: Where to watch Celtic vs Rangers
+Celtic pubs in Glasgow: Where to watch Celtic games vs Rangers

 The Brazen Head